-Problem configuring user provisioning to an Azure AD Gallery application
+Problem configuring user provisioning to a Microsoft Entra Gallery application

 Configuring automatic user provisioning for an app (where supported), requires that specific instructions be followed to prepare the application for automatic provisioning.
-Then you can use the Azure portal to configure the provisioning service to synchronize user accounts to the application.
+Then you can use the Microsoft Entra admin center to configure the provisioning service to synchronize user accounts to the application.

 You should always start by finding the setup tutorial specific to setting up provisioning for your application.
-Then follow those steps to configure both the app and Azure AD to create the provisioning connection.
-A list of app tutorials can be found at List of Tutorials on How to Integrate SaaS Apps with Azure Active Directory.
+Then follow those steps to configure both the app and Microsoft Entra ID to create the provisioning connection.
+A list of app tutorials can be found at List of Tutorials on How to Integrate SaaS Apps with Microsoft Entra ID.